tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Experiment with building neural network architectures using TensorFlow playground.

-* Preprocessing data for neural network models.
+* Preprocess data for neural network models.

 * Identify the Python libraries available to build neural networks.